 Planning a Google Drive to OneDrive migration?
-We explain how to move documents from Google Drive to OneDrive in Office 365 with ShareGate Desktop, our best-in-class migration tool.
+We explain how to move documents from Google Drive to OneDrive in Microsoft 365 with ShareGate, our best-in-class Teams migration tool.

-So you’ve finally decided to jump straight into the deep end and migrate from Google Drive over to Office 365’s OneDrive!
+So you’ve finally decided to jump straight into the deep end and migrate from Google Drive over to Microsoft 365’s OneDrive!

 I’m sure you’ve had the idea in the back of your head for quite some time.
 Google Drive was fine for the time being, but the OneDrive’s added functionalities probably ended up getting the best of you.